This is a Drupal-centric version of Principles of Accessible Design, part of the Introduction to Web Accessibility by WebAIM.org.

 The following tips will improve the accessibility of your forms:

-The following modules can help improve the accessibility of your site.
+A list of modules that can help improve the accessibility of your site.

 This page provides an overview of best practices for making page and site navigation more accessible.